 For each directory destroyed, a history of the directory is left in <ACCOUNTS>DELETED-USER-PARAMETERS.directoryname(directorynumber), and if it has any archived files, the archive directory is moved to <ACCOUNTS>DELETED-ARCHIVE-DIRECTORY.directoryname(directorynumber).
-Also, don't forget to edit the Grapevine Data Base (Section 24.5.)
+Also, don't forget to edit the Grapevine Data Base (Section 19.5.)

-24.8.
+19.8.
 Operations on MESSAGE.TXT Files

-It is sometimes necessary to create a mailbox in a directory that doesn't have one, to delete a mailbox, or to move a mailbox from Maxc1 to Maxc2, or vice versa.
+It is sometimes necessary to create a mailbox in a directory that doesn't have one, to delete a mailbox.
 Since MESSAGE.TXT files have a funny "permanent" attribute that can't be set or cleared by any Exec commands, you have to create and destroy mailboxes using the MSGFIX subsystem, which requires that you enable yourself.
 It has commands for creating and deleting mailboxes (i.e., MESSAGE.TXT files).
 When a mailbox is deleted, its contents are copies into a file called OLDMESSAGE.TXT.
 The command sequences to MSGFIX are as follows:

+'''

+!MSGFIX<cr>

-!MSGFIX \Create MESSAGE.TXT for directory: DIRNAME <cr> \Q !
+Create MESSAGE.TXT for directory:

+Q !